ichard26/blackbench/docs/contributing.md

 As already mentioned, [Nox] is basically a task runner here.
 Most development commands are already configured in `noxfile.py` so running them correctly is easy as can be.

-All the Nox sessions should support `-r` / `--reuse-existing-virtualenvs`, so if the sessions are too slow, try that flag. `-R` is support for `tests*` sessions as editable installs are used (this is to allow for rapid iteration during development).
-The only major exception is `setup-env` but that one doesn't use a Nox-provisioned environment.
+All the Nox sessions should support both `-r` and `-R`, so if the sessions are too slow (especially for rapid iteration during development), try of them.
+The only major exception is `setup-env` but that one doesn't use a Nox-provisioned environment anyway.

 ```{seealso}
 [Nox: Command-line usage][nox-usage].